Gunther-Schulz/rclone-bisync-manager/README.md

 **_WARNING: This is still under development and not ready for production use._**

+## Notes

+In Gnome, for the tray to work, you need to have the following extension installed: `AppIndicator and KStatusNotifierItem Support`

 ## Features

 RClone BiSync Manager offers a comprehensive set of features, including: